Alighandchi/Dedicated-Proxifier/README.md

 <details>
   <summary>Click for why use Dedicated Proxifier</summary>

 ### Rotating proxies
 Our rotating proxy network lets you switch to a new proxy without any effort, thanks to our advanced proxy rotation.

 ### Any location
 Access proxies only in your chosen location with over 195+ locations, including any city in the world and 50 US states.

 ### Anonymous proxies
 Stay safe and sound with our anonymous proxies.
 They never give away your real IP address or location.

 ### Residential proxies
 Use unique residential IP addresses of real mobile and desktop devices.
 Extremely low recaptcha rates and the highest success rates.

 ### Backconnect proxies
 Our residential backconnect proxy rotates to a new IP address for each connection or lets you use unlimited sticky IP sessions.

+### Datacenter proxies
+US datacenter proxies for speed and scale.
+Datacenter proxies with 100 subnets.

+### No subnets
+Residential proxies share no subnetwork, so are immune to bulk bans.
+Every residential IP address in our pool is unique!

+### IPv4
+Use the best IPv4 addresses to access any target with ease!
+High value proxy pool.

+### HTTP/Socks
+Change to a new proxy for each HTTP/HTTPS request and profit from unlimited connections.

+### Unlimited threads
+Use advanced rotation for every concurrent connection and use unlimited threads to scrape or automate anything.

 </details>